opensafely/os-demo-research/rmarkdown/Rdemo.md

 -   The **cohort extractor** uses the study definition to create a dataset for analysis.
 This is either:
-    -   A dummy dataset used for developing and testing analysis code on the user’s own machine.
+    -   A dummy dataset used for developing and testing analysis code on the user's own machine.
 Users have control over the characteristics of each dummy variable, which are defined inside the study definition.
     -   A real dataset created from the OpenSAFELY database, used for